 Getting ready to graduate?
 Don't forget to check graduation requirements here.

 Commencement ceremony: There are two options for Commencement ceremonies for MIS and IIP students: the general commencement for the university and individual ceremonies housed by the student’s chair’s department.
-For other arrangements, please contact the graduate school 243-2572 one month prior to graduation to discuss it with the Director.
+For other arrangements, please contact the graduate school 243-2572 two months prior to graduation to discuss it with the Director.

 1. How often should I meet with my committee?